 The higher rate threshold in England, Wales and Northern Ireland from 6 April 2023 remains at £37,700.The income tax rates in Scotland are different.

 This means that if your total income from all sources is more than £50,270, you will start to pay 40% income tax on your income over and above £50,270 (please note that this figure includes the personal allowance of £12,570).

-The impact of this is over time more people will find themselves paying income tax possibly for the first time or becoming a higher rate income tax payer for the first time.
+The impact of these changes is that more people will find themselves paying income tax possibly for the first time or becoming a higher or additional rate income tax payer for the first time.

-Where your income may exceed £50,000 for the first time, even though you may not be a higher rate taxpayer and if as a family you are in receipt of child benefit, you may have to pay all or some of it back as you will be impacted by the High-Income Child Benefit Tax Charge.
+Where your income may exceed £50,000 for the first time, and if as a family you are in receipt of child benefit, you may have to pay all or some of it back as you will be impacted by the High-Income Child Benefit Tax Charge.

 There may also be a need depending on your personal circumstances for a self-assessment tax return to be prepared for the first time.